Compositionality of Rewriting Rules with Conditions: Compositional associative Double-Pushout rewriting with conditions

 \subsection{Concurrency theorem for DPO-type rules with conditions}

-We will need the following \emph{concurrency theorem}, which is a refinement of a result of~\cite{Habel:2012aa} to our new notion of rule compositions, and which for the case of rules without conditions has been introduced in~\cite{bp2019-ext}:
+We will need the following \emph{concurrency theorem}, which is a variant of a result of~\cite{Habel:2012aa} adapted to our refined notion of rule compositions, and which for the case of rules without conditions was introduced in~\cite{bp2019-ext}: